vasudharastogi/poet-control-loop-masters-thesis/README.md

 ## External Libraries

-The following external header library is shipped with POET:
+The following external libraries are shipped with POET:

 - **argh** - https://github.com/adishavit/argh (BSD license)
 - **IPhreeqc** with patches from GFZ -